 17.12.11.
 Madras St, NW view, Latimer Sq.
 Red zone, tombstone high rises beyond: Pacific Tower / Rendezvous Hotel left, Newstalk ZB middle, PWC right, latter 2 would be demolished

 Latimer Sq / Madras St east side: Next to Beaufort House, an abandoned house would survive the quakes.
-Also abandoned, Park Tower On Latimer flats.
-Letters fallen, a wall name:
+Also abandoned, Park Tower On Latimer apartments.
+Wall-letters fallen, a name:

 P-R- TOWE- ON LATI-ER

-Park Tower On Latimer would be repaired, 2019.
-Next door a demolition site with shipping container border, Worcester St cnr.
+Park Tower On Latimer would be repaired in 2019.
+Next door, a demolition-site with a shipping-container border on Worcester St corner.

 17.12.11.
 E side Latimer Sq / Madras St, abandoned Park Tower On Latimer.
 Repaired 2019